Sustainable beauty: 10 ways to make your beauty regime cleaner

 From polluting our waterways to putting marine life at risk, we should all now be well-versed on the devastating impact plastic is reaping on our planet.
 Luckily, there's a wealth of plastic-free or minimal-plastic beauty brands.
 Lush, for example offers a range of entirely packaging-free products, or you could opt for glass vessels rather than plastic ones, like these hand soaps from Cosmydor.

 4. Goodbye glitter

 We've developed a toxic obsession with glitter, usually made from a microplastic which scientists say easily enter the environment.
-But if you want to be bedazzled, try clean alternatives from brands like Ronald Britton, Eco Glitter Fun and Bleach London.
+But if you want to remain bedazzled, try clean alternatives from brands like Ronald Britton, Eco Glitter Fun and Bleach London.

 5. Re-use and recycle

 Plastic packaging marked 1 or 2 on the bottom can be recycled with other household goods.
 Be sure to remove caps as they are a different type of plastic and can contaminate the load.
 Origins, Aveda, and M.A.C. all accept packaging for recycling, including harder-to-recycle plastics.
 See their websites for details.
 Top tip: We always wash out our candles and use them to keep make-up brushes in!